dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_scheduling-->

-DHIS 2 allows for scheduling of jobs of various types.
+DHIS2 allows for scheduling of jobs of various types.
 Each type of job has different properties for configuration, giving you finer control over how jobs are run.
 In addition, you can configure the same job to run with different configurations and at different intervals if required.

 <table>
 <caption>Main properties</caption>